 Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.62.5.

-Use the java.lang.Thread.isAlive() method to check as needed to see if a thread is still active.
+Use the java.lang.Thread.isAlive() method to determine if a thread is already terminated.

 When appropriate, use the Java ExecutorService framework for concurrency management using tasks.

-Use the java.util.concurrent.CompletableFuture.IsCompletedExceptionally() to determine whether a future completed normally or exceptionally.
+Use java.util.concurrent.CompletableFuture.IsCompletedExceptionally() to determine whether a future completed normally or exceptionally.

-Ensure that each thread handles all exceptions that can arise during its activation and execution and provides appropriate notification upon termination to interested other threads.
+Ensure that each thread or task handles all exceptions that can arise during its activation and execution and provide appropriate notification upon termination to interested other threads.

-Use the Thread.setDefaultUncaughtExceptionHandler() method in thread groups to handle unexpected exceptions.
+Use the Thread.setDefaultUncaughtExceptionHandler() method to handle unexpected exceptions in threads that are instances of the restricted class.

+If using the class ThreadGroup, use the ThreadGroup.setDefaultUncaughtExceptionHandler() method to handle unexpected exceptions raised in threads of a group.

 6.63 Lock protocol errors [CGM]